 Or if a food distributor receives produce from a lot currently recalled by the FDA, then warehouse employees can identify those products and prevent them from flowing any further through your warehouse or the larger supply chain.

 Not only can cross-contamination and recalled items be detrimental to consumers’ health, they can also lead to expensive fines and lawsuits that can hinder future operation and growth.

 The Solution: Traceability Technology

 Again, it’s traceability technology to the rescue.
 The ability to capture, track, and compare incoming product data against databases of known non-compliant materials before they enter your warehouse can protect your company from wasted inventory, overhead and effort.

 When a recall is issued, your team has to go and track down any recalled product that may be in your warehouse or production line.
 If your inventory is tracked manually (or not at all), that means devoting hours, days or even weeks to locating and removing the recalled items or ingredients—potentially even halting production.
 Then, when it comes time to dispose of materials, the inability to locate the exact product with high precision means destroying good product with the bad as a precaution, further contributing to financial and resource losses.

 When a recall is issued, the bad products can be quickly identified and removed from circulation to maintain compliance and maintain trust with your partners and customers.
-Very high degrees of inventory accuracy also mean that good product doesn’t have to be disposed in the process.
+Very high degrees of inventory accuracy also means that good product doesn’t have to be disposed of in the process.